freedomofpress/encryption-works/encryption_works.md

 ### What Tor Doesn't Protect You From

 It's important to remember that just because your connection to the Internet may be anonymous that doesn't magically make it secure.
-EFF has made a great [visualization of how Tor and HTTPS can work together to protect your privacy](https://www.eff.org/pages/tor-and-https).

 There's been some discussion of global adversaries -- governments or other actors who can monitor the Internet on a huge scale -- de-anonymizing Tor traffic by large-scale surveillance.
 From [documentation](https://tails.boum.org/doc/about/warning/index.en.html#index7h1) for Tails: